bahtiyartan/troia/docs/43DatabaseAccess_.rst

 	STRINGVAR3 = SQL;

+SQL System variable is useful system variable that you can use while learning behaviour of TROIA database commands.

 Using Troia Variables on WHERE Condition
 ========================================

 It is also possible to use TROIA variables in SELECT statements.
 Interpreter automatically binds your variables to final query considering data type.
+Here is a sample TROIA code that contains troia variables in its WHERE condition.
+As we discussed in previous sections we can analyse final sql statement from SQL system variable.

 ::

 	OBJECT:
 		TABLE TABLEVARIABLE,
 		STRING NAMEPREFIX,
-		INTEGER ROWCOUNT;
+		STRING STRINGVAR3;

 		NAMEPREFIX = 'a%';